Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 This script was run in a lab  environment for years

-using a RaspberryPi 4 as a crontab job.
-The sensor

-chain used carried 6 DS18B20 sensors on a 8 meter long

-cable and monitored the usage of mercury short arc lamp.
+using to record the usage of mercury short arc lamps.

+The sensor chain used for this purpose carried six DS18B20

+sensors on a 8 meter long cable.

-Moreover, four type K thermocouples were tested using the
+Type K thermocouples were tested using the

 MAX31850 based Adafruit #1727 interface.

-The sensors are auto-discovered by the kernel
+The 1-Wire temperature sensors are auto-discovered by the

-during startup and all read out by this script.

-Different types of sensors can be used together
+kernel during startup.
+Different types of sensors can be used

 on the same bus.
 This script logs data from all attached

 1Wire temperature sensors.
 The sensors supported by the

 Linux kernal are DS18S22", DS18B20, DS18B20, MAX31850,

 DS1825, and DS28EA00.

 The 1-Wire bus can power sensors using 'external power'